Krxnkos/404-cards-not-found/README.md

-# Reimagined-octo-lamp
+# 404: Cards Not Found

 ## Welcome

-Welcome to reimagined-octo-lamp!
+Welcome to 404: Cards Not Found!
 This is a project that has been created for the Hack Club Summer of Making 2025 event.
 *Insert project description here*

 ### Meet the Team